 Welcome to Desert Lake Dental, where we prioritize your oral health and well-being.
-If you’re considering dental bone grafting, you’ve come to the right place.
-Our experienced team is here to provide you with all the information you need about bone grafts for dental implants in a straightforward and easy-to-understand manner.
+If you’re considering bone grafts for dental implants, you’ve come to the right place.
+Our experienced team is here to provide you with all the information you need about the procedure in a straightforward and easy-to-understand manner.
+So stop Googling “dental bone graft near me in Avondale” and keep reading.

 A dental bone graft surgery replaces missing bone in your jaw to provide a stable foundation for dental implants or other restorative procedures.
-The bone graft dental code is D7950.
-Typically, the maximum time between bone graft and dental implant placement is 6 to 9 months, allowing adequate time for healing and bone integration.
+This surgery can also restore bone loss from injury or gum disease.
+Typically, the maximum time between this process and dental implant placement is 6 to 9 months, which allows adequate time for healing and bone integration.

 Types of Bone Graft Dental

-Let’s get to know the dental bone graft materials:
+Let’s get to know the types and materials to see what dental bone grafts are made of:

 • Allograft: This type of graft uses the bone of a human donor.
-It is less invasive and eliminates the need for additional surgery to harvest bone from the body.
+It is less invasive and eliminates the need for more surgery to harvest bone from the body.

-• Xenograft: This less invasive type of graft involves using bone derived from an animal source, typically cows.
+• Xenograft: It involves using bone derived from an animal source, typically cows.
 It is a good option if you prefer not to use human donor bone.

 Customer Testimonials